 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-This will be a 5k Run, Walk, or Roll to raise awareness for CMV.
-The event will start at 9 am.
+This will be a 5k Run, Walk, or Roll with food/entertainment to follow.
+More details coming soon!
 Please continue to check this website for updates.

 Congenital CMV (cCMV) is the leading, non-genetic cause of childhood hearing loss, and a leading cause of childhood disabilities.
 Less than 9% of women have heard of cCMV.
 Proceeds from Strides 4 CMV benefit The National CMV Foundation (NCMVF), which is dedicated to promoting awareness, providing access to resources, and sharing prevention information to eliminate congenital CMV.
 The mission of NCMVF is to prevent pregnancy loss, childhood death, and disability due to congenital CMV.
 For more information, please visit www.nationalcmv.org.